Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 What is Garlic Used For?

-As a cooking herb, garlic’s popularity is almost unrivalled.
-The cloves, which can be used both raw and cooked, is an ingredient in some of the top dishes in the culinary world.
+As a cooking herb, garlic’s popularity is almost unrivaled.
+The cloves, which can be used both raw and cooked, are an ingredient in some of the top dishes in the culinary world.
 It’s best known for adding love to garlic bread, stews, sauces, and meat dishes.

 Can I Grow Garlic at Home?

 Yes, you can grow garlic at home.
 The easiest way is to use cloves.
 They are so prolific that sometimes when you remove the bulb cluster’s paper-like skin, you might even find that some of the cloves are already sprouting!
 In that case, you can plant them as soon as possible.

 Don’t worry if you have instead landed a few lazy pods needing a little encouragement to grow.
 We’ll cover the growing process shortly.